DSR-RHIT/me447-visualizing-data/cm/cm301-report-display-reqts.md

 ## D6 multivariate

 We use the term *multivariate* for data comprising 3 or more quantitative variables per observation.
 We use three graph designs for exploring multivariate data.

-  - conditioning plot
+In your portfolio, only one of these graphs is required.

   - scatterplot matrix
   - parallel coordinate plot

-Include only one of these graph types in your portfolio.
-Select the design that best conveys the stories in your data.
+  - conditioning plot

 Data requirements

   - Minimum 20 observations
   - Three or more quantitative variables
   - Time is excluded as a variable
-  - No categorical variables

-Use a conditioning plot (coplot) for three or four variables.
+  - Categorical variables are possible, depending on the graph type.

+Selecting a chart type

+  - In general, try to minimize the use of categorical variables.
+These graphs types are most effective with multivariate, quantitative, continuous data with at most one categorical variable assigned to the color aesthetic.
+  - Always start the exploration using a scatterplot matrix to look for pair-wise correlations, see how each variable is distributed, and look for patterns.
-For four or more variables, use a scatterplot matrix or a parallel coordinate plot.
+  - If you have multiple categorical variables, use a scatterplot matrix function that can handle categorical variables.
+  - After the initial exploration, if you have no categorical variables no more than 4 quantitative variables, try a conditioning plot.
+    Co-plots are especially easy for technical audiences to grasp.
+  - On the other hand, if you do have categorical variables and/or 3, 4, or more quantitative variables, try the parallel coordinate plot as the next exploration.
+One categorical variable can be assigned to the color aesthetic to group the data.
+  - If you have more than one categorical variable, use one as above and plot the others along with the quantitative variables.

 Tutorials

-  - [Conditioning
-    plot](cm208-graph-conditioning-plot.md#conditioning-plot)
   - [Scatterplot
     matrix](cm209-graph-scatterplot-matrix.md#scatterplot-matrix)
   - [Parallel
     coordinate](cm210-graph-parallel-coord.md#parallel-coordinate)
+  - [Conditioning
+    plot](cm208-graph-conditioning-plot.md#conditioning-plot)

 <br> <a href="#top">▲ top of page</a>